orochi235/auto-notate/README.md

 ### Effects

 Effects are implemented via CSS classes bound to qualifying elements.
-The following are supported:
+The following native effects are supported:

 - `rn-effect-box`
 - `rn-effect-bracket`